jordan-hanson/web-Sprint-Challenge-User-Interface-and-Git/README.md

 * [ ] refactor your HTML, make sure it's indented properly, clean, readable, you have written appropriate comments where necessary and that all attributes (required and encouraged) are filled out correctly.
 * [ ] Ensure your CSS is organized and readable, you've seperated your code by section and that you are using descriptive class names and adding classes in your HTML where styles repeat rather than rewrting the same styles over again
 * [ ] Use a flex item property of your choice when laying out a section of your website, ensure you can explain how and why you've used this property

+    I used Flexbox in the about.HTML .about-bottom-content to flex and wrap my text containers.
+I also added width so it would keep the 2x2 boxed rows.